LivHed/joel-adrian/README.md

 * As a fan of Joel Adrian I want to look at pictures and videos of him, so I can get to know more about him.
 I also want to find out where I can follow him on social media. --> The images and pictures are clearly labelled in the navbar to find, and the social links is possible to click on from any page, that the fans are currently on.

+#### Validation of code
+**I used this website to validate my HTML:**
+**I used this website to validate my CSS:**

+-Write about how each part of your responsive website behaves on different screen sizes.

 (In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.)